fengyukongzhou/Segment-code/README_EN.md

 2. **Toggle Display Mode**: Click the toggle button in the bottom right corner to switch between 7-segment and 16-segment modes
 3. **Download Image**: Click the download button to save the current display as a PNG image
 4. **Multiple Words**: Use spaces to separate different words
+5. **Switch Theme**: Use the theme selector to switch between different display themes
+6. **Switch Language**: Click the language button in the top right corner to toggle between English and Chinese

 ## Implementation Details